 If someone you know is grieving, finding the right words can be difficult.
 We’ve put together this collection of sympathy and condolence poems to help you find the words you want to say.
-If you find one that you like you could write it down in a sympathy card, perhaps with a short personal message.
+If you find one that you like you could write it down in a condolence card or letter, perhaps with a short personal message.
 Or you could read it at the funeral as part of a funeral speech or eulogy.

 Popular condolence poems